Datasets and data catalogs

 Data catalogs

 Metadata is published in two different forms: as a dataset index file, or as a data catalog.
-Catalogs combine the metadata for multiple datasets into one file, with metadata for each dataset included in an array named datasets
+Catalogs combine the metadata for multiple datasets into one file, with metadata for each dataset included in an array named datasets.

 Dataset metadata

-) used in the actual entity data to reference a data source.
+The most important piece of metadata for any dataset is its name.
+Names are lowercase, underscore-linked short identifiers (eg. us_ofac_sdn) used in the actual entity data to reference a data source.
 Inside the metadata (or a catalog entry), the following fields can be found:

-Section | Field | Description |
+| Section | Field | Description |

 dataset |